RickCogley/help.esolia.pro/PROdb/en/prodb-security-controls.md

 Both length and allowed characters policy changes will take effect _on the next account password expiration_.

 !!!success Note:
 The minimal password length can be customized to a longer length than the maximum in the UI, for example to 12 or 14 characters.
-Please ask!
+Enterprise subscribers should ask us if they would like to customize this.
 !!!

 ## Password Expiration

-Password expiration timeout policy change will take effect immediately.
+Any password expiration timeout policy change will take effect immediately.
 PROdb tracks the date of the last password change.
-The password expiration fact is calculated dynamically by adding a number of days to last change timestamp, and comparing with the current date.
-Any change will have immediate effect.
+Password expiration is calculated dynamically by adding the policy's number of days to the last change timestamp, and comparing with the current date.

-Specifically, PROdb uses a sliding expiration window for the authorization cookie that is saved by the user's browser.
-If we set the password expiration from nothing, to 90 days for example, if the user signs into the system with more than 45 days (half the period) until the expiration date, the system does nothing.
-Otherwise, the system will extend the expiration date for another 90 days.
+The user will be prompted to change if today's date is past the calculated expiration date.

+!!!success Note:
+A password change can be forced by finding the user in the _All Users_ list, and setting the "Must Change Password" flag in that user's settings.
+!!!

 ## Failed sign-ins